NagasundarP/WhatsAppJokeBot/README.md

-## It is a personalized whatsapp jokw chat bot
+## It is a personalized whatsapp joke chat bot